Academic Catalog

 Graduate Assistantships

-Each year the department awards several graduate assistantships and scholarships.
-Applicants wishing to be considered for a graduate assistantship must submit their application for admission by February 1.
+Each year the department awards several graduate assistantships and scholarships in the full-time in-person program.
+Applicants wishing to be considered for a graduate assistantship must submit their application for admission into the in-person program by February 1.
 Please visit the department's website for further information.

 Tuition Expenses